 Sub-calendars can be activated, deactivated, modified, reorganized, or deleted by the calendar administrator as needed.
 Folders can be nested for multiple layers of organization.

-2. Nine different calendar views
+2. Eleven different calendar views

-The Scheduler view, shown below, is one of nine different calendar view options.
+The Scheduler view, shown below, is one of eleven different calendar view options.
 The standard calendar views are available: Daily, Weekly, Monthly, and Yearly.
 You can also work with customized List and Agenda views, set the number of days you want in Multi-Day view and set a custom number of weeks to show in Multi-Week view.

 The Scheduler view shows each sub-calendar in its own column, one day at a time.